 Best Practice Recommendation

 The bottom line is that while LTE is much faster than 3G, it also uses more energy.
-Our Best Practice Recommendation is to use ARO to compare energy usage on both LTE and 3G and then use ARO to determine ways to make sure your app does not have issues with the increased power consumption.
+Our Best Practice Recommendation is to use Video Optimizer to compare energy usage on both LTE and 3G and then use Video Optimizer to determine ways to make sure your app does not have issues with the increased power consumption.

 Note: The data in this article is based on research from the AT&T Labs.